MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 #### Replication

 The following table contains the Replication executables and server-side COM objects.
-The `DBCC CHECKDB` command creates temporary files for the duration of the `DBCC` command after which they get removed automatically.
+DBCC CHECKDB creates temporary files for the duration of the `DBCC` command after which they get removed automatically.

 - Replication executables and server-side COM objects